 Go-to drink at a holiday party

-Joanna: I love a hot brewed cider.
-If it has a little bit of alcohol, that's fine, but I don't need it for the alcohol; I need for the cider-y taste.
+Joanna: I love hot brewed cider.
+If it has a little alcohol in it, that's fine, but I don't need it for the alcohol; I need it for the cidery taste.
+It just gets me in the holiday mood.

 Best dessert to serve guests